arrow_back

 2. Add the <speak> element to the entire text of the second fulfillment.
 Remember to close the text with </speak>.

 Now, increase the pause after "Here is the flight information".
 You can use the empty element <break time> to control the pausing between words or sentences.
-The length of the break time can be either seconds or milliseconds.
+The break time length can be seconds or milliseconds.

 3. Add a pause after "Here is the flight information" with the following: